-Once you’ve gone through child birth in South Africa, there’s no massive rush to register it with the relevant authorities.
+Once you have gone through childbirth in South Africa, there is no rush to register it with the relevant authorities.

-In most cases, it’s easy to complete the formalities.
-Some hospitals in South Africa will provide you with the relevant paperwork while you’re still admitted, meaning you could send the paperwork off and get your child’s birth certificate in a matter of days.
+In most cases, it is easy to complete the formalities.
+Some hospitals in South Africa will provide you with the relevant paperwork while you are still admitted, meaning you could send the paperwork off and get your child’s birth certificate in a matter of days.

 Usually, yes.
 If you or your partner is a South African citizen or a permanent resident, your child will automatically have South African citizenship.
 Otherwise, your child can still gain citizenship as long as they have not been given citizen status in another country and their birth has been registered with the South African authorities.
 Do not forget to ensure your baby joins the birth register in South Africa.
 The hospital staff with assist you in arranging this.

 Maternity leave in South Africa is regulated under the Basic Conditions of Employment Act.
-If you’re having a baby, you’ll be entitled to at least four months of maternity leave, which you can start four weeks before the expected birth date (or earlier if a medical practitioner certifies it).
+If you’re having a baby in South Africa, you’ll be entitled to at least four months of maternity leave, which you can start four weeks before the expected birth date (or earlier if a medical practitioner certifies it).
 You also won’t be allowed to work within six weeks of having the baby unless a practitioner signs it off.

-You’ll need to notify your employer in writing at least four weeks before you’re intending to start and finish maternity leave.
+You will need to notify your employer in writing at least four weeks before you are intending to start and finish parental leave.